 Charity involvement has turned into a family affair with his wife and son joining in over the years.

-Last year, Michael had a 4 month secondment with the United Way for the City of Kawartha Lakes which was a quite rewarding experience.
+Last year, Michael had a 4 month secondment with the United Way for the City of Kawartha Lakes which was quite a rewarding experience.
 During that time Michael realized the impact of donations on his fellow community members through the funded agencies.
 He planned many UW charitable events both in the Kawartha Lakes and in Haliburton county.
 He increased the workplace campaign footprint in town and assisted with presentation preparations and photography.
 Michael approached corporate sponsors and was able to raise much of the funds needed to bring Col. Chris Hadfield to Lindsay.

 After his secondment he lead a United Way Citizen Review Team that ensured proper funding for agencies.
 He supports local businesses by hosting information sessions at his workplaces and by donating regularly.
 Michael joined the United Way board of directors in August 2017.

 Kyla Maude has been volunteering with the United Way for five years as a United Way Workplace Campaign Committee Member.
-Being involved in the campaign at Fleming College (Frost Campus) has been a rewarding and educational experience.
+Being involved in the campaign at Fleming College (Frost Campus) has been a rewarding and educational experience for her.
 Kyla was a member of the Citizen Review Committee, which was an excellent opportunity to understand the process behind supporting United Way agencies in our community.
 Learning about the impact of the funding from United Way within our local community and agencies has been especially rewarding.

-The signature fundraising event at the Frost Campus has been the annual Soup and Chilli Cook-off, which has encouraged friendly competition supporting a great cause.
+The signature fundraising event at the Frost Campus has been the annual Soup and Chilli Cook-off, which has encouraged friendly competition while supporting a great cause.
 Kyla looks forward to continuing to be involved in the United Way and looks forward to seeing the great success they bring to our community.

 Lynne’s term as a United Way for the City of Kawartha Lakes board member is coming to an end after nine years.
-During this time she has seen the difference made in our community through United Way’s support of local agencies – Big Brothers Big Sisters, Ontario Early Years Centre, Community Living, John Howard Society, Canadian Mental Health Association, VCCS, Community Care, and St. Johns Ambulance, as well as involvement in community development projects like the Community Garden.
-She’s had a first-hand look at how the dollars are spent by the agencies through participating on the Citizen Review team for several years.
-As well she is on the Mona Hall Committee which has so far distributed $5000 each to three successful candidates on programs which have made a difference in the community.
+During this time she has seen the difference made in our community through United Way’s support of local agencies – Big Brothers Big Sisters, Ontario Early Years Centre, Community Living, John Howard Society, Canadian Mental Health Association, VCCS, Community Care, and St. Johns Ambulance, as well as involvement in community development projects like the Community Gardens Project.
+She’s had a first-hand look at how the dollars are spent by the agencies through participating in the Citizen Review team for several years.
+As well, she is on the Mona Hall Committee which has so far distributed $5000 each to three successful candidates on programs which have made a difference in the community.

 She will continue to volunteer at future events, especially the Crayola Sale, and highly recommends considering a volunteer role as a board director with the United Way.
 Becoming a board director and then taking on the secretarial role has given her a better understanding of our local community and how the United Way for the City of Kawartha Lakes makes a difference in real time.
 She says it has been a privilege to contribute her time and skills to benefit others and actually see how the dollars being donated help one in five people in the community lead better lives.